aws/aws-cdk/README.md

 them; experimental modules may have breaking API changes in any release.
 After a module is designated Stable, it adheres to [semantic versioning](https://semver.org/), and only major releases can have breaking changes.
-Each module's stability designation is available on its Overview page in the [CDK API Reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html).
+Each module's stability designation is available on its Overview page in the [AWS CDK API Reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html).
 For more information, see [Versioning](https://docs.aws.amazon.com/cdk/latest/guide/reference.html#versioning) in the CDK Developer Guide.